peterwake/po_and_xliff_consolidator/README.md

 For our application, we are using FastGetText[https://github.com/grosser/fast_gettext] with Rails, and then Pootle with the Git FileSystem extension to do the translations.

-## Neat Features of MyApp-i18n
+## Neat Features

 This gem will:
  * combine the .po and .xliff files ready for translation
  * eliminate duplicate phrases in both apps
  * deal with phrases ending in common endings like : ... or identical upper and lower case phrases
  * count the number of phrases and words where there is outstanding work
- * group phrases based on keywords to help the translators
+ * group phrases based on priority keywords to help the translators
  * extract back using the original .po and .xliff file structure, putting the result in a different directory
+ * look out for phrases with variables inside them and warn if the token has accidentally been translated by the translator (like %{count} or %count% or %@)
- * skips phrases you don't want translated
+ * skips phrases you don't want translated - sometimes Xcode extracts phrases automatically that you just don't want translating

 ## Setup